liscovich/functional-specs/popper_functional_specifications.md

 ##1.
 Header

 Logged in users see the same Header as the logged in version described in Experiment Library.
-Logged out users see the Header described in the landing page. <!---internal link-->
+Logged out users see the Header described in the Introduction page. <!---internal link-->

 ##2.
 Footer